pearu/f2py/doc/introduction.rst

 Introduction
 ============

-The Fortran parser package is a Python implementation of a Fortran 66/77/90/95/2003 language parser.
-The code is available from github: https://github.com/stfc/fparser Currently fparser actually includes two different implementations, the first supports Fortran 66/77/90 while the second also has support for Fortran 2003.
+The fparser package is a Python implementation of a Fortran 66/77/90/95/2003 language parser.
+The code is available on the Python Package Index (https://pypi.python.org/pypi/fparser/0.0.1) or from github (https://github.com/stfc/fparser).
+Currently fparser actually includes two different implementations, the first supports Fortran 66/77/90 while the second also has support for Fortran 2003.

 The Fortran language syntax rules are defined in `Fortran2003.py`_, the rules are taken from the following ISO/IEC 1539 working draft: